arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/opamp/opamp.md

 An OPAMP is a versatile and widely used electronic component that belongs to the class of analog integrated circuits.
 Its primary function is to amplify voltage signals but they are very versatile and can be used to:

 - mirror an input voltage to its output,
-- amplify a small analog voltage to its output pin, output voltage range from 0 to ~4.7 V,
+- amplify a small analog voltage to its output pin, the UNO R4's output voltage range is 0 to ~4.7 V,
 - compare two input voltages and give a binary "higher" or "lower" output,
 - integrate and differentiate signals.